Orwell Astronomical Society (Ipswich)

 2013

-Unfortunately, all Es' hard work in 2012 did not have lasting benefit and, after only a few weeks, observers noticed that the definition of the telescope appeared to be compromised.
+Unfortunately, all Es' hard work in 2012 did not have lasting benefit and, after only a few weeks, observers noticed that the definition of the telescope was again compromised.
 Indeed, the Trustees, in their annual report to the 2013 AGM [2013a], commented on the fact.
-On investigation, the cause was found to be mist on the inner surfaces of the two lenses of the OG.
+On investigation, the cause was found to be mist on the inner surfaces of the two lenses of the OG (see figure 31).
 The appearance of mist so soon after the lens had been cleaned was both disappointing and surprising, and was ascribed to a prolonged period of damp weather, with moisture likely condensing inside the telescope tube on the cold of the lens cell and being drawn by capillary action into the gap between the two lenses.

 2014

 Again, the Trustees in their annual report to the AGM [2014b] noted that the OG of the Tomline Refractor appeared misty.
-The committee took no action, hoping that the dehumidifier, installed in the previous year, would ultimately resolve the problem.
+The committee took no action, hoping that the dehumidifier, installed in the previous year, would ultimately resolve matters.

 Mike Whybray rebuilt the system of illuminators for the declination setting circle [2014c].
 When doing so, he noticed that one periscope was missing an eyepiece (it was being used with the transit telescope), so he sourced a new one [2014d, 2016a].
-It then became apparent that the declination scale moved slightly as the telescope was moved, so further investigations were undertaken.
+It then became apparent that the declination scale was not firmly mounted and moved slightly as the telescope was moved, so further investigations were undertaken.

 2015